canidlogic/aksmacro/README.md

       fprintf(stderr, "Failed to set standard output to text!\n");
     }

 You should only change the mode at the beginning before reading or writing any data with the handle.
+Also, since these functions are macros, avoid anything that has side-effects with the parameters, such as the `++` increment.

 ### 64-bit file support